reactome/interaction-exporter/readme.md

 ### Polymers
-One interaction is inferred from each polymer: the repeated unit with itself.
-The stoichiometry for both interators is 0.
+One interaction is inferred from each polymer: the repeated unit interacts with itself.
+The stoichiometry for both interactors is 0.
 ```
 + Polymer1
 |   - EWAS1